 - Not supported: following, preceding, following-sibling, preceding-sibling, namespace

-- Supported conditions on current node or ancestor nodes and its properties (attributes, namespaces)
+- Supported: conditions on the current node or ancestor nodes and their properties (attributes, namespaces)

 Please note that the XPath expression should define the elements and/or attributes whose text/value should be translated and not the actual text node.
-See more information on XPath.
+See our article on XPath for more information.

 HTML Preview with XSLT stylesheet